 Why study this course?

-This course is suitable for students who will gain level 6 or above at Key Stage 3, who have a real enthusiasm for science and who are likely to do at least one science subject at A-level.
+This course is suitable for students who will gain Capable or Expert at Key Stage 3, who have a real enthusiasm for science and who are likely to do at least one science subject at A-level.
 At the end of the two year course you will have 3 GCSEs, (GCSE Physics, GCSE Chemistry and GCSE Biology).

 What topics/will I learn?